shenaltissera/mern_student/Readme.md

    git checkout -b feature/add-new-feature
    ```

-3. Make your changes, commit them, and push to your forked repository.
+3. Make your changes, commit them, and push them to your forked repository.

 4. Create a pull request to merge your changes into the main repository.
 Ensure your code adheres to the project's coding standards and guidelines.

 We will review your contribution and merge it if it aligns with the goals of the project.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the application, but please attribute the source if you choose to share it.
-Refer to the [LICENSE](LICENSE) file for more details.

 Enjoy managing student data with the Student Management System (MERN Stack)!

-_This README is a template.
-Be sure to customize it according to your project's specific details and requirements._